English Standard Version: Audio Bibles

 In August 2003, Crossway released its first audio Bible, being the New Testament read by Marquis Laughlin.
 Shortly after, the New York City-based Fellowship for Performing Arts released an ESV audio Bible read by Max McLean, having been produced by Liz Donato and recorded under a licensing agreement.
 The first format released was the New Testament as a set of 12 cassette tapes, having been published by Crossway on October 31, 2003, being the 486th anniversary of the Protestant Reformation.
 A set of New Testament CDs was published the following month, and the full audio Bible was published in 2004.
 The full audio Bible was rereleased in May 2024.

 In 2008, Crossway released an audio Bible featuring the voice of David Cochran Heath.
 This was published on October 31, 2008, being the 491st anniversary of the Protestant Reformation.

-In late 2023, Crossway finished releasing six new audio Bibles, having been read by Conrad Mbewe, Kristyn Getty, Ray Ortlund, Jackie Hill Perry, Robert Smith Jr., and Michael Reeves.
+In late 2023, Crossway finished releasing six new audio Bibles, having been read by Conrad Mbewe, Kristyn Getty, Ray Ortlund Jr., Jackie Hill Perry, Robert Smith Jr., and Michael Reeves.
 (Note: The first new audio Bible was Getty's, having been published in August 2021.)
 The entire project took approximately 6,000 hours of production labor.
 Ortlund called his recording experience "the most exacting, precise, detailed, and demanding task I've performed since my doctoral work 40 years ago," in addition to being "immensely satisfying."
 Ortlund used The HarperCollins Bible Pronunciation Guide as a linguistic aid during production.